 In fact, the X1 Carbon’s Creative score isn’t far from the 2020 ThinkPad P1, which is a full-on mobile workstation.
 It’s possible to configure this computer with 32GB of RAM and 1TB of SSD storage: so much power in a 2.4 Lbs chassis.

-Thanks to the larger 57 Wh battery (vs. 51 Wh previously), the Lenovo X1 Carbon’s battery life can range from 9 hours if you have an FHD display to slightly below 6 hours for the 4K UHD version.
+Thanks to the larger 57 Wh battery (vs. 51 Wh previously), the Lenovo X1 Carbon’s battery life can range from 10 hours if you have an FHD display to slightly below 6 hours (estimated) for the 4K UHD version.
+In our test, the Core i7-1185G7 version scored 10h36mn under continuous office productivity usage (110 NITs brightness).

 As usual, we recommend that road warriors opt for an FHD display because that’s a very significant difference in battery life.
 On the other hand, if you primarily work from an office or hotel room, the higher visual quality of the UHD display is worth it, especially with small text.